 At the College’s discretion, mandatory training may be required for its new and existing employees (including student employees) as a condition of their employment.
 The training may focus on employee or institutional-related issues which may include, but shall not be limited to, Blood borne Pathogens, Substance Abuse and the Drug Free Workplace, Cyber Security, Advisement and Title IX.
 Participation is required for all mandatory employee training, at the recommendation of their supervisor(s) or the College and is to be completed within a specified amount of time depending on hire date and position.
 The College will provide employees with work release time, allowing them to participate in the mandatory training during their normal work schedule.

+The scheduled time frame for each mandatory course to take place can be viewed here.
 Additional information on each of the mandatory training courses is provided below.

 - Americans with Disabilities Act/ADA Amendments for Higher Education will help managers identify the situations where the Americans with Disabilities Act, the Family and Medical Leave Act and other legislation that affects employers' responsibilities in these areas, come into play so they can respond appropriately to specific requests.

 - Bloodborne Pathogens provides information to minimize the health risks to workers exposed to blood and other potentially infectious materials.
 You will learn about specific pathogens, exposure control, vaccines, sharps, and post-incident clean-up.
 Departments and employees with occupational exposure to human blood are encouraged to establish a Bloodborne Pathogen Exposure Control Plan.
 It is recommended that students with occupational exposure follow the guidelines for Evaluation and Follow-up.
 Below is a list of forms to assist with the consent, reporting, testing, etc. for incidents relating to Bloodborne Pathogens.